Ways to Handle Pink Eye in Florence

 Pharmacies in Florence, Italy

-Antibiotics Policy in Florence
+Antibiotic Policy in Florence

-Emergency Number for Florence, Italy
+Emergency Number in Florence, Italy

 Online Care vs. Emergency Room for Pink Eye treatment in Florence